-Given the knowledge that hunters have, and time spent outdoors across the province, the ministry is seeking your help and expertise through the reporting of wild pig sightings.
-Collecting information on sightings and using a coordinated approach to remove invasive wild pigs from the natural environment are key actions the ministry is taking to prevent their establishment.
+Given the knowledge that hunters have, and time spent outdoors across the province, the ministry is seeking your help and expertise to report wild pig sightings.
+The ministry assesses all wild pig reports, and where appropriate, uses a coordinated approach to prevent their establishment in the province.

-Visit ontario.ca/wildpigs to learn more about reporting wild pig sightings, the rules and understand what the province is doing to actively address the threat of invasive wild pigs.
+Visit ontario.ca/WildPigs to learn more about reporting wild pig sightings, the rules and understand what the province is doing to actively address the threat of invasive wild pigs.